Javier Armas

-Javier Armas Pastor (born 13 January 2000) is a Spanish professional footballer who last played for Atlanta United 2 in MLS Next Pro.
+Javier Armas Pastor (born 13 January 2000) is a Spanish professional footballer who plays for Fort Wayne FC in USL League One.

 Early life

 Armas played youth football in the Deportivo La Coruña youth system.
 He also played for the Galcia U15 regional team.

 College career

 In 2019, he moved to the United States to attend Oregon State University on a scholarship to play for the men's soccer to continue playing while also pursuing an education.
 On October 13, 2019, he recorded his first collegiate assist in a match against the Washington Huskies.
 He scored his first goal on February 27, 2021 against the UCLA Bruins.
 After his junior season, he was named to the Pac-12 Academic Honor Roll.
 On September 20, 2022, he scored a brace in a 2-1 victory over the Denver Pioneers, subsequently earning Pac-12 Player of the Week honors.
 At the end of the 2022 season, he was named to the All-Pac 12 Second Team, the All-Far West Region Third Team, and the Pac-12 Academic Honor Roll.
 Ahead of the 2023 season, he was named to the Pac-12 Preseason All-Conference team.
 He helped Oregon State reach the national semi-finals in 2023, but was unable to play in the semi-final due to being suspended for having played as an ineligible player in an earlier match he should have missed due to an accumulation of yellow cards.
 At the end of the season, he was named to the All-Pac 12 First Team, the All-Region team, and the All-America Third Team.